Guidelines for creating propaganda posters:

 If it’s good enough for Uncle Sam, it’s good enough for you.
 Check out how the flag-colored frame supports the patriotic message of the poster.

 P.S., you know who has some sweeeeet corners, frames, and other decorative flourishes?
 Uh, yeah, that’s little old PicMonkey.
-Find them in the Frames tab, as well as in the Corners, Garnishes, and Labels overlay groups.
+Find them in the Frames tab, as well as in the Corners, Garnishes, and Labels graphic groups.

 Let’s say you’re less about curlicues, and more about those straight-shooting geometric shapes.
 In that case, you’ll wanna skip on ahead in the history of art from nouveau to deco—and the famous Russian art form, Constructivism.